Multipartite entanglement vs nonlocality for two families of $N$-qubit states: Svetlichny Inequality

 where $\{\Vec{x}\}$ are bit strings of size $N$, $A(\Vec{x})$ is an $N$-qubit operator of the form $ A(\vec{x}) = \bigotimes_{i=1}^{N} A_{i}^{x(i)}$ and $\nu^{\pm}(\vec{x})$ is a constant dependent on the Hamming weight $w(\vec{x})$ of the bit string

-For $N=2$, the above expression reduces to the standard CHSH form \cite{CHSH} and for $N=3$, they yield the operator in \cite{svet}.
+For $N=2$, the above expression reduces to the standard CHSH form \cite{clauser_proposed_1969} and for $N=3$, it yields the operator in \cite{svetlichny_distinguishing_1987}.
 Svetlichny showed that if one allows nonlocal correlation between at most $N-1$ of the parties, then $|\braket{S_N^{\pm}}| \leq 2^{N-1}.$ Violation of this inequality confirms genuine $N$-partite nonlocality.